gxx3me-cell/keelstone-trust/DEPLOY.md

 **Important:** this is a **Vite + React** app, not Next.js.
 So env vars are `VITE_*`, not `NEXT_PUBLIC_*`, and the build output is `dist/`.
-Vercel usually detects this correctly — verify it says **Vite** on the import screen.
+Vercel usually detects this correctly — verify it says **Vite** on the import screen. good

 ---